wearefuturegov/essex-intranet-2.0/docs/documentation/updating-the-kit.md

 ## Updating to the latest version

-### Find what version you’re using
+### Find what version you're using

 In Finder on Mac or Windows Explorer go to your prototype folder and open the file `VERSION.txt`.
-This will show what version of the prototype kit you’re using.
+This will show what version of the prototype kit you're using.

 - If your prototype is version 8 or before, then contact the GOV.UK Prototype team for help with updating it
 - If your prototype is version 9, 10 or 11, you can update to version 12 by following the steps on this page